SEO or Human Headlines?

 My informed opinion would be to, like I said, keep it simple – and make it the last element of your website you write.
 Once you’ve completed homepage copy, and even service or product copy, you’ll have a much better grasp on which keywords you should be targeting.

-Here’s an exercise: Boil down your company to it’s most important offering and use that.
+Here’s a copywriting exercise: Boil down your company to its most important offering and use that.

 Next, think of your target audience, and try to work them in somewhere.